 Who is that in the mirror?

 In one experiment, researchers asked a group of mothers and their babies, ages 9 to 24 months, to play in front of a mirror.
-First, the researchers watched to see how each baby acted when placed in front of a mirror.
+First, the researchers watched how each baby acted when placed in front of a mirror.
 Next, each of the mothers pretended to wipe dirt off her baby’s face—but they were really putting a small dab of red makeup on the tip of the baby’s nose.
-Then the babies were placed in front of the mirror again, to see what they would do.
+Then the babies were placed in front of the mirror again to see what they would do.
 Would they notice the red spot on their noses?
 Would they recognize that something was different about their faces and try to wipe off the red spot (Lewis & Brooks-Gunn, 1979)?

 It takes time to recognize “me!”